Swift-Next/iOS-build-sublime/README.md

 # iOS build system for Sublime Text 4

 > [!NOTE]
 > It's in a deep WIP state.
-So far only a few golden paths are working and yet working quite roughly.
+So far a few golden paths are working.

 ## Usage